 There’s a timelessness to the Karoo.
-As far as the eye can see, it's a landscape washed in earthy pastel hues.
-While lingering over an early morning cup of coffee, with the sun washed colours in the far distance more vivid, I liked to sit quietly, and think through the day’s hunt plans.
-Zeroing would’ve taken place the previous afternoon.
-Shortly after arrival in camp.
+As far as the eye can see, it is a landscape washed in earthy pastel hues.
+While lingering over an early morning cup of coffee, with the sun washed colours in the far distance more vivid, I always liked to sit quietly and enjoy the brief solitude of early morning while thinking through the day’s hunt plans.
+Checking rifles for zeroing would have already taken place the previous afternoon.
+Shortly after our arrival in camp.

-On the drive in we’d invariably have seen in the far distance a glimpse of yellow ochre bodies, underlined by flashes of white belly.
+On the drive in we would have invariably seen in the far distance a glimpse of yellow ochre bodies, underlined by flashes of white belly.
 They belonged to scattered groups of South Africa’s iconic springbok dotting the rolling scrubland.
 Periodically too, gangly looking ostriches took off across the veld.
 Running from nothing.
-They’re a stalker’s nightmare.
-Whenever I glimpse them, I curse.
+They are a stalker’s nightmare.
+Whenever I glimpse them, I curse although in jest.

-Our quest is a gemsbok.
-Undoubtedly one of Africa’s most aristocratic antelope, although beyond southern Africa they’re more commonly known as oryx.
+On this safari, our quest was a gemsbok.
+Undoubtedly one of Africa’s most aristocratic antelope, although beyond southern Africa they are more commonly known as oryx.
 It was South Africa’s early Dutch settlers who called them gemsbok.
 Seemingly, the arrival at the name is obscure for the word gems is applicable to Europe’s chamois (Rupicara rupicara) which is in no way similar to the gemsbok.
 The oryx hunted in South Africa is the common Kalahari Gemsbok Oryx gazella gazelle.
 Native to much of Namibia, the extreme western tip of Zimbabwe (where they cannot be hunted), the Kalahari Desert region of Botswana, and South Africa.

 Above: A gemsbok male's horns are normally shorter than those of a female gemsbok, but thicker, and more heavily ringed at the bases.

-Primarily a semi-desert and arid country dweller, they’re an incredibly adaptive species and have an interesting ecology.
+Primarily a semi-desert and arid country dweller, they are an incredibly adaptive species and have an interesting ecology.
 Research has shown how well their metabolism allows them to conserve moisture.
 When subjected to high temperatures their body temperature also increases, and after three to four hours they begin to lose excess heat by radiation because ambient temperatures in arid regions drop rapidly after sunset.
 This means gemsbok are able to get through the hottest part of the day without using moisture for evaporative cooling.
-Thus, and while under severe heat load, they’re able to save large amounts of moisture.
+Thus, and while under severe heat load, they are able to save large amounts of moisture.

-This is probably the single most important factor allowing them to survive in desert regions, coupled to the fact their kidneys are able to handle low percentages of brackish water.
-In addition, they’ve a natural mechanism which allows the temperature of blood circulating to the brain to remain substantially lower than their body temperature.
+Conserving moisture is probably the single most important factor allowing them to survive in desert regions, coupled to the fact their kidneys are able to handle low percentages of brackish water.
+In addition, they have a natural mechanism which allows the temperature of blood circulating to the brain to remain substantially lower than their body temperature.
 Panting, which gemsbok will readily do if stressed and/or subject to extreme heat, also increases the airflow over the capillaries in the nasal veins thus helping achieve a cooling effect.

 While essentially grazers’, gemsbok are classed as dry-region roughage eaters and if in areas where the grass coverage dwindles or disappears, they will revert to browsing.
 And, they’ll readily take to digging for succulent bulbs and roots.
 Young are born throughout the year and new born calves are hidden by the mothers who then visit the calf to nurse it.